Combine your 101 courses & save 10%! Sign up for Facial Aesthetics 101!

 • Define the relationship between the art and science of aesthetics.

-• Discuss how the aging process affect the face, and how aesthetic medicine can restore beauty and youth to the face.
+• Discuss how the aging process affect the face, and how aesthetic medicine can restore

-• Recognize the important structures of the face with regards to botulinum toxins and dermal fillers and its appropriate use.
+• Recognize the important structures of the face with regards to botulinum toxins

-• Inject botulinum toxin safely and apply different filler injection techniques for optimal patient outcomes while avoiding/reducing the risk of complications.
+• Inject botulinum toxin safely and apply different filler injection techniques for

-It is estimated that it should take the average learner 3.5 hours to complete the activity.
+It is estimated that it should take the average learner 3.5 Hours to complete the activity.

 Oakstone Publishing designates this enduring material for a maximum of 3.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Nursing: Contact hours: 3.5

 At the completion of this course, you should be able to:

-• Discuss facial anatomy.
+• Discuss facial anatomy

-• Discuss how the aging process affects the face, and how aesthetic medicine can restore beauty and youth to the face.
+• Discuss how the aging process affects the face, and how aesthetic medicine can restore beauty and youth to the face

-It is estimated that it should take the average learner 6.5 hours to complete the activity.
+It is estimated that it should take the average learner 6.5 Hours to complete the activity.

 Oakstone Publishing designates this enduring material for a maximum of 6.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Nursing: Contact hours: 6.5

 At the completion of this course, you should be able to:

-• Explain neurotoxins and their use in aesthetics.
+• Explain neurotoxins and their use in aesthetics

-• Recall indications and contraindications for neurotoxin injections.
+• Recall indications and contraindications for neurotoxin injections

-• Describe how to conduct a proper clinical assessment.
+• Describe how to conduct a proper clinical assessment

-• Discuss the different injection methods for different purposes and different regions of the face.
+• Discuss the different injection methods for different purposes and different regions of the face

-It is estimated that it should take the average learner 7 hours to complete the activity.
+It is estimated that it should take the average learner 7 Hours to complete the activity.

 Oakstone Publishing designates this enduring material for a maximum of 7 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Nursing: Contact hours: 7.0

 At the completion of this course, you should be able to:

-• Discuss how the aging process affects the face.
+• Discuss how the aging process affects the face

-• List the different types of dermal fillers.
+• List the different types of dermal fillers

-• Explain how to use dermal fillers to restore youth and beauty to the face.
+• Explain how to use dermal fillers to restore youth and beauty to the face

-• Recall the different injection techniques for different regions of the face.
+• Recall the different injection techniques for different regions of the face

-REVIEWED FOR RE-RELEASE: December 1, 2022
+REVIEWED FOR RE-RELEASE: December 1, 2024

-DATE CREDITS EXPIRE: December 1, 2024
+DATE CREDITS EXPIRE: July 30, 2027

 DATE OF ORIGINAL RELEASE: June 01, 2016

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Oakstone Publishing and The American Association of Aesthetic Medicine & Surgery (AAAMS).
+MDs/DOs/PAs: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Oakstone Publishing and The American Association of Aesthetic Medicine & Surgery (AAAMS).
 Oakstone Publishing is accredited by the ACCME to provide continuing medical education for physicians.

 To obtain a certificate of completion, a score of 70% or better on the post-test is required.
 Certificates of completion will be awarded based on the participant’s attendance and submission of the activity evaluation/claim credit form.
 You must participate in the entire activity to receive credit.

-Practitioners looking to gain an understanding of facial aesthetics and the different treatments in aesthetic medicine.
+Practitioners, Nurse practitioners and Registered Nurses looking to gain an understanding of facial aesthetics and the different treatments in aesthetic medicine.

 Sam Assassa, M.D. – Non-surgical Aesthetic Cosmetic Specialist